-Out of the 50 potential studies, 35 of them were eliminated due to duplication, unavailability of data, focusing on paediatric studies, being non-comparative studies and being written in a non-English language [Figure 1].
-Data were abstracted using a standard form that captured the number of patients, demographic characteristics, study design and PDC placement-related outcomes.
+Out of the 50 potential studies, 35 were eliminated due to duplication, unavailability of data, focusing on pediatric studies, being noncomparative studies, and having been written in a non-English language [Figure 1].
+The data were abstracted using a standard form that captured the number of patients, demographic characteristics, study design, and PDC placement-related outcomes.